HOME SOFTWARE SOLUTIONS NEWS RESOURCES SERVICES SUPPORT ABOUT BDI CONTACT US

 Background

-In the early 1970s, University of Massachusetts Professor Geoffrey Boothroyd and his colleagues began research on what would become the basis for the DFMA® software.
-Initially, the goal was to provide designers with a technique to quantify product designs for the ease of automatic assembly.
-This approach was expanded to include manual assembly so that manufacturing engineers could make justifications for automation proposals.
-The two basic principles of this methodology were:
+In the early 1970s, University of Massachusetts Professor Geoffrey Boothroyd and his colleagues embarked on pioneering research that would lay the foundation for the DFMA® (Design for Manufacture and Assembly) software.
+Initially, their goal was to equip designers with a method to quantify product designs for ease of automatic assembly.
+Over time, this approach broadened to encompass manual assembly, enabling manufacturing engineers to justify automation proposals.
+This methodology was grounded in two fundamental principles:

-1. Reduce the number of assembly operations by reducing the number of parts
+1. Reduce the number of assembly operations by minimizing the number of parts.

-2. Make the assembly operations easier to perform
+2. Simplify the assembly operations to make them easier to perform.

-These principles stood in stark contrast to the dominant “producibility guidelines” of the time.
-Producibility guidelines directed designers to focus on simplifying individual parts so they were easier to manufacture and cost less.
-Dr. Boothroyd’s ground-breaking research exposed the fact that this practice actually led to substantially higher product costs relative to the use of fewer, multi-functional parts.
+These principles were a significant departure from the prevailing “producibility guidelines” of the era, which directed designers to focus on simplifying individual parts to make them easier and cheaper to manufacture.
+Dr. Boothroyd’s groundbreaking research revealed that this practice often resulted in substantially higher overall product costs compared to using fewer, multi-functional parts.

 DFMA® Software

-Upon publication of this research, commercial implementation became a topic of great interest.
-In 1980, Dr. Peter Dewhurst joined Dr. Boothroyd to create the software package “Design for Automatic and Manual Assembly” (DFA) for the Apple II Plus.
-Subsequent interest from IBM and Digital Equipment led to the funding of a PC version, as well as the incorporation of Boothroyd Dewhurst Inc. in 1983.
-Major companies such as Ford and General Motors estimated that they were saving billions of dollars through DFA.
+The publication of this research sparked considerable commercial interest.
+In 1980, Dr. Peter Dewhurst joined Dr. Boothroyd to develop a software package called “Design for Automatic and Manual Assembly” (DFA) for the Apple II Plus.
+The success of this project attracted the attention of major corporations like IBM and Digital Equipment, leading to the development of a PC version and the incorporation of Boothroyd Dewhurst Inc. (BDI) in 1983.
+Prominent companies such as Ford and General Motors estimated savings in the billions of dollars thanks to DFA.

-As interest in DFA software expanded, so did interest in achieving precise knowledge of the cost savings associated with it.
+As DFA software gained traction, the need for precise knowledge of the cost savings it offered became apparent.
 In 1985, Drs.
-Boothroyd and Dewhurst conducted further research that allowed for a “Design for Manufacture” (DFM) module to be added.
-DFM allowed early and accurate should-cost estimates to be made of various design proposals.
-Together, the two modules combined to form what is now known as DFMA®.
-The enormous benefits that DFMA® software provided to leading manufacturers led President George H. W. Bush to award the founders of BDI the National Medal of Technology in 1991.
+Boothroyd and Dewhurst conducted additional research that resulted in the creation of a “Design for Manufacture” (DFM) module.
+This module enabled early and accurate should-cost estimates of various design proposals.
+Together, DFA and DFM formed what is now known as DFMA®.
+The immense benefits provided by DFMA® software led President George H. W. Bush to award the founders of BDI the National Medal of Technology in 1991.

 BDI on LinkedIn